quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part24_Deprecating_the.md

 :p What distinguishes off-policy training from on-policy training in terms of action selection?
 ??x
 In off-policy training, the behavior policy can choose actions that the target policy does not.
-Therefore, it's possible for the behavior policy to take an action that the target policy never would, and no update is made for those transitions because the probability ratio \( \frac{\pi(s',a')}{b(s,a)} \) becomes zero.
+Therefore, it's possible for the behavior policy to take an action that the target policy never would, and no update is made for those transitions because the probability ratio $\frac{\pi(s',a')}{b(s,a)}$ becomes zero.

 In on-policy training, every transition follows the target policy exactly, so the probability ratio is always 1.
 Each transition increases or decreases weights based on the value function until convergence. x??